 Release Date: February 10th, 2015

 Mare Barrow is a Red; that is, her blood is red, and that makes her a commoner.
 All Reds are considered inferior to the Silvers, the nobility who are close to gods with their different powers.
 They are cruel, ruling over the Reds with unquestionable authority.
-After a chance meeting with a man from the palace, Mare is summoned there the next day.
-She is to work as a servant, miraculously escaping her inevitable upcoming conscription in the war.
-Her palace duties begin immediately, throwing her into a crowd gathered for the competition of the crown prince’s hand in marriage.
-Mare cannot believe her eyes when she sees that Cal, the man she met on the streets the night before, is none other than the crown prince himself.
-He is part of the royal family who tyrannizes the Reds and keeps them in their lowly station.
+After a chance meeting with a man from the palace, Mare is summoned there the next day to work as a servant, miraculously escaping her inevitable conscription in the war.
+Her palace duties throw her into a crowd gathered for the competition of the crown prince’s hand in marriage.
+Mare cannot believe her eyes when she sees that the man she met the night before, is none other than the crown prince himself.

-In an effort to protect herself during the fierce competition, Mare unintentionally produces a surge of lightening, astonishing every Silver in the room.
-After all, no Reds have powers.
-Mare, just as surprised as the Silvers, is smart enough to know that whatever just happened was not good.
-She tries to flee for her life, but is captured instead.
-The King and Queen, afraid of what they saw in Mare, cannot let people know what she truly is; thus, they build her up as one of their own, announcing that she is really the daughter of a deceased Silver general, found and raised by Reds.
-As a part of this massive lie she is forced into, Mare is betrothed to Cal’s younger brother, Maven, as a way to secure her secret.
+Mare accidentally produces a surge of lightening in an attempt to protect herself.
+Mare, just as surprised as the Silvers, flees for her life, but is captured.
+The King and Queen cannot let people know what she truly is, so they form a lie that she is really a Silver, not a Red.
+In addition, Mare is betrothed to Cal’s younger brother, Maven, as a way to secure her secret.
 Meanwhile, Cal is betrothed to another.
 Mare and Cal, both are betrothed to other people, have an obvious attraction to one another.
-Though Mare wants nothing to do with the royal family, Cal has shown her kindness on many different occasions, complicating their relationship.

-Unfortunately for every character in this book, the main theme of this story is betrayal.
-There are layers upon layers of betrayal: the developing romance of Mare and Cal, behind their betrotheds’ backs; Mare’s secret involvement in the Scarlet Guard, a resistance group trying to overthrow the royal family; Maven’s own participation in the Scarlet Guard; and the betrayal of family against family that unravels at the end.
-This book contained some great plot twists and strong characters, and the series as a whole has become an instant favorite.
-Well done, Victoria Aveyard, for writing such a captivating debut!
-For more, read the next book in the series, Glass Sword.
+The theme of this story is betrayal: the secret romance of Mare and Cal; Mare’s involvement in the Scarlet Guard, a resistance group trying to overthrow the royal family; Maven’s own participation in the Scarlet Guard; and the betrayal of family against family that unravels at the end.